nextcloud/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 "The "Strict-Transport-Security" HTTP header is not configured to least "15768000" seconds.
 For enhanced security we recommend enabling HSTS as described in our security tips."

-The HSTS header needs to be configured within your webserver by following the :ref:`enable-hsts-label` documentation
+The HSTS header needs to be configured within your Web server by following the :ref:`enable-hsts-label` documentation

 /dev/urandom is not readable by PHP